Lina-Gerontogianni/VB-mixtures/README.md

 # VBmixtures

-Model-based clustering by Dirichlet Process or Finite Mixture models
+Model-based clustering by Dirichlet Process or Finite Mixture models.
+Mean Field is utilised for inference.

 Four types of model are coded: Gaussian mixtures, Beta, Binomial and Poisson.
 Each section provides:
 - simulator of mixture data